Tom Hanks and Mark Rylance are perfect in Steven Spielberg’s slippery, fact-based Cold War thriller

 He ensures that the story’s spy games consistently hold our attention – from the wordless opening sequence in which Abel retrieves a secret message from a hollow nickel hidden on a New York park bench to the later scenes in wintry Berlin in which Donovan feints and shimmies his way through cloak-and-dagger encounters with spooks from both sides of the Iron Curtain.

-Though there’s no edge-of-seat suspense that marks the greatest spy movies, this is nevertheless thoroughly engrossing, mainly thanks to the engaging stars.
+Though there’s none of the edge-of-seat suspense that marks the greatest spy movies, this is nevertheless thoroughly engrossing, mainly thanks to the engaging stars.